 Your credit score is one of the most important numbers you will ever have in your life.
 It is like your old GPA (grade point average) from school, except for your money.
 Banks, credit card companies, lenders, employers, and landlords can use your credit history to decide if you get a new account, loan, apartment, or even a job.
 At the same time, it can save you tens of thousands of dollars on a mortgage loan.
 Here is everything you need to build an excellent credit score, and how you can understand and use it.

 A lot of people think you can only get a free credit report, not a free credit score.
 WRONG!
-I have been using Credit Sesame for years to get my credit score 100% free.
+I have been using Credit Karma and Credit Sesame for years to get my credit score 100% free.
 You can try it out for free today too!
-It only takes a few minutes to get your score on Credit Sesame with free advice on improving it.
-Credit Sesame gives you a free score update once a month.
+It only takes a few minutes to get your score with free advice on improving it.

 The key benefits are clear: